Aldo and Jeanne Scaglione Prize for Italian Studies

 Open Only to Members of the Association

-To enter a work into the competition, authors or publishers should send four copies and a letter identifying the work and confirming the author's membership in the MLA to the Scaglione Prize for Italian Studies, Modern Language Association, 26 Broadway, 3rd floor, New York, NY 10004-1789.
-In the case of a born-digital publication, send the relevant media or URL and a letter identifying the work to firstname.lastname@example.org
+To enter a work into the competition, authors or publishers should send four copies and a letter identifying the work and confirming the author's membership in the MLA to the Scaglione Prize for Italian Studies, Modern Language Association, 85 Broad Street, suite 500, New York, NY 10004-2434.
+In the case of a born-digital publication, send the relevant media or URL and a letter identifying the work to email@example.com

 .
-Publishers may submit more than one title, but no book may be entered in more than one MLA competition.
-Entries may be submitted at any time but must be received by 1 May 2015.
+Publishers may submit more than one title.
+Books entered in this competition may also compete for the James Russell Lowell Prize or the MLA Prize for a First Book, provided they meet eligibility requirements.
+Entries may be submitted at any time but must be received by 1 May 2017.
 The winning author will be contacted in September, and a public announcement will be made in early December.
 Because of the volume of submissions, we regret that we are unable to contact each entrant individually.

 For further information, call or write the MLA office of programs (646 576-5141; firstname.lastname@example.org